Hello

 The cost of the online programmes varies – from free SLPs to paid-for SLPs and paid-for degree/diploma qualifications.
 Detailed fee information is provided in the programme descriptions.

-For Short Learning Programmes (SLPs), a once-off full payment is required at registration.
-For whole programmes, payment is made per module during each registration period, rather than as one full upfront amount for the entire programme.
-This means you only pay for the modules you register for in that specific period, whether the programme runs over one year or multiple years.
-Please refer to the relevant programme or course payment information on the site for the correct payment requirements.
+For Short Learning Programmes (SLPs), a once-off full payment of the programme fees is required at registration.
+For whole programmes, a non-refundable registration fee of R650 and an ICT levy of R500 are payable upon initial registration.
+Programme fees are charged on a pay-per-module basis during each registration period, rather than as a single upfront payment for the full programme.
+This means that students are required to pay only for the modules for which they register in a specific period, regardless of whether the programme is completed over one year or across multiple years.
+Please consult the relevant programme or course payment information on the website for the applicable payment requirements.
+PLEASE NOTE: If you have any historical debt owing to the University of Johannesburg, any payment you make will go towards settling that debt first.

 Yes, participants who successfully complete online programmes will receive a certificate.
 The free SLPs offer a merit-based digital certificate, whilst the paid-for programmes have merit-based printed certificates that are also available on UJ's digital certificates platform.